-The National Executive is responsible for the other information.
-The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.
+The National Executive are responsible for the other information.
+The other information comprises the information included in the Reporting Unit's annual report for the year ended 31 December 2024, but does not include the financial report and our auditor's report thereon.